psychoinformatics-de/ipsy-docs/source/userdoc/data.rst

 ``/home/data/archive/<group_name>``

-    Read-only and heavily compressed (gzip -9 by the file system), this directory stores data for projects which are completed.
+    Read-only and heavily compressed (via cool transparent compression mojo), this directory stores data for projects which are completed.
 If you need to archive data, contact Alex and he'll create a project folder for your data.

 The "Ideal" Data Workflow